 A second source of complexity is that perceptual anti-individualism does not require that every perceptual state type sometime be caused by instances of what it represents.
 Perceptual representation can involve spectra containing many contents that are never satisfied by particulars perceived and never caused by instances of the property represented.
 Consider a perceptual system capable of representing shapes.
 Many of the more complex shapes may never have been instantiated in the environment that the perceptual system functions to deal with.
-A given shape representation might be triggered only in cases of illusion-even in the individual's normal environment, even in the whole history of a perceptual system across species.
-The spectrum of shape representations is still grounded in causal interactions with some shapes that are in the normal environment of that perceptual system-either in the evolution of the system, or in the learning history of the individual.
+A given shape representation might be triggered only in cases of illusion-even in the individual's normal otherwise derived from any actual scene.
+The photograph represents an actual scene containing objects and their properties.
+The painting represents types, but does not even purport to represent particular, actual instances of those types.